North Country Union High School: Coach

 The New England Soccer Hall of Fame inducted boys' varsity soccer coach Joe Batista.
 He has coached at the school for 27 years.
 He has a total of 161 varsity wins in the Metro Conference and Division One from coaching various teams.
 He has compiled a record of 108-61-22 from 1997 to 2007.
 His teams have won one State Championship and two Metro Conference titles.
 He has been honored as New England Coach of the Year once, twice as Vermont Coach of the Year, and three times as Metro Conference Coach of the Year.

 Hockey

 There are boys' and girls' hockey teams.
 The school announced that the team will play home games at the Jay Peak Resort starting in 2010.

 Budget

 Per pupil expenditure for the high school in 2009 was $11,657, the 26th lowest out of 28 union high schools in the state, 226 out of 250 schools in the state, and less than any other area school.

 Events

-Robert DeCormier did a workshop in 2007 with the school's select choir.
+Robert De Cormier did a workshop in 2007 with the school's select choir.